Skip to content

 Click to View

-A variation of the nine dot puzzle is to draw a figure using six lines which make four triangles.
+A variation of the nine dot puzzle is to draw a figure using six lines to make four triangles.

 The trick is to look at the solution as three dimensional, as if it’s a pyramid with the fourth triangle as its base.